Kernix13/javascript-cheat-sheet/string-array-examples.md

 ### Every

-Returns a boolean if EVERY element in an array passes a test
+Returns a boolean if EVERY element in an array passes a test.

 MDN syntax:
 ```js